shahrinazuan87/simplephpcrud/README.md

 # simplephpcrud
-Simple Php Crud
+Simple Php Crud is
-A php program of code to Create, Read, Update and Delete function with Bootstrap 4 <br>
+a php program of coding to Create, Read, Update and Delete function with Bootstrap 4 <br>
 Including this: CRUD function with database and Session

 Instruction to use: